matthew-andrews/mattandre.ws/source/_posts/product-vision.md

 As far as I can tell they can be the same or they can be different, but if they're different they should certainly be aligned.
 The company mission addresses a broader audience, whereas the product vision may be relatively more internally focused.

 Clearly if your company has multiple different products, each might have its own vision.
-On the other hand if you are a small single-product company a single vision may be more appropriate.
+On the other hand if you are a small single-product company a single combined company and product mission-vision statement may be more appropriate.

 Don't forget Marty's 10th commandment “evangelise continuously and relentlessly”, that evangelism will be diluted if split between multiple competing visions.